- Home

 Reading can be a great way to cut down on screen time and is beneficial for the brain and body.
 You could go to a book shop and browse the choices, or visit your local library and borrow a book.

 Having a specific goal can help, so you could try reading a book a month or every two months.
-If you’re looking to read more, our article, 15 simple tips to help you read more books, might be helpful.
+If you’re looking to make reading a habit, our article: 15 simple tips to help you read more books, might be helpful.

-For motivation, and a chance to meet new people and be introduced to new perspectives, you could also consider joining a book club near you, or one of the Rest Less book clubs.
+For reading motivation, and a chance to meet new people, you could also consider joining one of the Rest Less book clubs.

 September